How to get from Taman Negara to Penang

 Are you travelling with your family from Taman Negara to Penang?
 If so, then you’re probably hoping to make the journey a bit easier by renting a long-distance taxi.

 Unfortunately, the route from Taman Negara to Penang is not common, which is why not a lot of taxi drivers will be willing to take on this journey.
-You can still try asking your hotel for assistance, but you’re looking at rates starting from 280 MYR ($62) for the 8.5-hour journey.
+You can still try asking your hotel for assistance, but you’re looking at rates starting from 280 MYR ($71) for the long journey that lasts 8 hours 30 minutes.

 In case no one agrees to take you all the way, you can also try getting a taxi from Taman Negara to Cameron Highlands (a more common route) and then transfer to another taxi from there.